-Thankfully, God continued to bless the ministries of these two men and they both chose their partners to minister with.
+Thankfully, God continued to bless the ministries of these two men, and they both chose their partners with which to minister.
 Paul took with him Silas, and later on a young disciple named Timothy joined them.
-They tried to enter certain regions but the Holy Spirit stopped them, as we can read in Acts 16:6-7
+They tried to enter certain regions, but the Holy Spirit stopped them, as we can read in Acts 16:6-7

 Paul and his companions travelled throughout the region of Phrygia and Galatia, having been kept by the Holy Spirit from preaching the word in the province of Asia.
 When they came to the border of Mysia, they tried to enter Bithynia, but the Spirit of Jesus would not allow them to.